 Exercise Science and Physical Education

 The Department of Exercise Science and Physical Education (ESPE) provides preparation through academic programs at both the graduate and undergraduate levels.
 In addition, the department offers an array of physical activity courses designed to meet the Physical Education requirement in the University's General Education Program.
-Our theory, technology, research, adult fitness, exercise science, athletic training, coaching, sports management, and physical education courses are designed to meet the needs of the educational and corporate organizations in New Jersey.
+Our theory, technology, research, exercise science, athletic training, coaching, sports management, and physical education courses are designed to meet the needs of educational and corporate organizations in New Jersey.
 Undergraduate students are educated in our nationally recognized Physical Education and Health certification program for grades K-12, in our degree granting CAATE certified Athletic Training Education program, and our innovative program in Adult Fitness that features internships with the major sports industries in the metropolitan NY area.

 ESPE offers many opportunities for both students majoring in these diverse areas of study as well as students generally interested in our unique professions.
 Although the career goals of majors are varied, there are certain common threads.
 Students tend to be people-oriented, concerned with lifelong activity, and interested in general fitness, wellness and business concepts.
 These characteristics apply to students preparing for traditional careers as teachers, clinicians, administrators and managers.